yxgi5/yxgi5.github.io/index.md

 ## Welcome to My GitHub Pages

-This page is a Navigtor for my github.
+This page is a Navigtor of my github.

 ### Scripts / Log / Utils